maruffahmed/basic-express-authentication/README.md

-# Project Title
+# Basic express user authentication system

-Basic express user authentication system
+This is a basic session based user authentication system by using express and mongoDB

 ## Getting Started